Why Peisey Vallandry Ski Resort?

 Traditional specialities, a la carte menu or bar food.
 Sunny terrace, friendly atmosphere.
 Relaxation space (pool, jacuzzi, fitness) open to outside clients.
 Information by phone.

 Restaurant Au Planté du bâton

-New in Plan Peisey !
-Breakfast, soups, pies, burgers & daily special.
+In Plan Peisey!
+Breakfast, soups, pies, burgers and a daily special.
 Hot wine, beers, cocktails & tapas.
 Free WIFI.

 Crêperie Chez Félix

 Brasserie in noon, specialities and cooking refined in the evening.
 Sport and music TV broadcasts.
 Wifi access.
 Musical evenings, karaoke, seminaries.
 Delivery Pizzas.
 Open 7/7.
 By the ski slopes, pedestrian access, In the resort

 La Pat'à Pizz